-The attempts at closing the Libyan-Italian and other Mediterranean gates to irregular migration towards Europe has rendered all the more important to look at a particular front in EU external relations: the South-East gate.
-To render this particular transit point of utmost importance is not only a huge increase in undocumented flows entering Greece, but also the poor performance of the country in dealing with the matter.
+Attempts to close the Libyan-Italian and other Mediterranean gates of irregular migration to Europe has rendered all the more important to look at a particular front in EU external relations: the South-East gate.
+To render this particular transit point of utmost importance are not only a huge increase in undocumented flows entering Greece, but also the poor performance the country is exhibiting in dealing with the matter.
 Moreover, the case assumes on a relevant importance in that the main route to Greece is the land border with Turkey, a candidate to EU accession.
-Hence, provisions regarding migration management are an important part to the Turkey accession process.
+Hence, provisions regarding migration management are an important part to Turkey's accession process.
 Greece shares borders also with prospective candidates in the Balkans including FYROM and Albania.
-As such, the study becomes relevant and timely in the light of increasing public concerns in Greece at a period of prolonged economic crisis and rising xenophobia.
+As such, the study becomes relevant and timely in the light of increasing public concerns due to a period of prolonged economic crisis and rising xenophobia.
 In fact, in the country, discourse on irregular migration is assuming more than ever on relevant tones, echoing and igniting public concerns.

 Irregular migration to Greece is not a new phenomenon.
 During late '90s, Greece received its highest amount of irregular immigrants from Albania (Frontex Press Kit, 2011) following the Yugoslavian wars, but the problem was not upgraded to a 'European' one, because for Albanians Greece was a destination country and not a transit point.
 The critical situation and the lack of immigration policy forced Greece to legalize a large number of irregular immigrants.
-More to that, the 'earthquake diplomacy', which was developed by the current Prime Minister George Papandreou following the two earthquakes in Greece and Turkey in 1999, contributed to the building of better relations between the two states.
-In 2001, Foreign Minister Mr. Papandreou signed a readmission agreement with its Turkish counterpart Ismail Cem, which came in force in 2002 which.
-Nevertheless it seems not to have worked properly, Turkey only accepting the readmission of its national citizens, a fact that has not impeded Greece's removal practices.
+The 'earthquake diplomacy', developed by the current Prime Minister George Papandreou following the two earthquakes in Greece and Turkey in 1999, contributed to the building of better relations between the two states.
+In 2001, Foreign Minister Mr. Papandreou signed a readmission agreement with its Turkish counterpart Ismail Cem, which came in force in 2002.
+Nevertheless, the agreement seems not to have worked properly, Turkey only accepting the readmission of its national citizens, a fact that has not impeded Greece's removal practices.

-Coupled with a period of dense economic problems, the last years skyrocketing figures of irregular migrants in Greece create problems on many levels.
+Coupled with a period of dense economic problems, last years skyrocketing figures of irregular migrants in Greece create problems on many levels.
 First, irregular migrants are mainly transiting through Greece, hoping to reach other European countries; second, Greece is poorly performing on the management of irregular migration igniting many criticisms from different International Organizations.
 Recently, a 12,5 km fence has been planned on the Greek-Turkish border.
 In addition, conditions in detention centers in the country are extremely poor.
 As for asylum, the country does not have an efficient system, and the degree of refugee status recognition is reported to be very low: this has emphasized the tendency to heading towards other European countries and has created huge problems in abiding by the Dublin II regulation system.
 The UNCHR describes asylum in Greece as a "humanitarian disaster" (UNCHR Briefing, 21/09/2010).
-While the situation in Greece is worsening, increasing attention by the EU is paid to the phenomenon and increased efforts are undertaken in addressing the issue.
-On its side, Greece has tried to upgrade its concerns to the European level denouncing burden-sharing problems, supported by other border countries such as Cyprus, Malta and Italy.
-In that context, Greece and Cyprus underlined the importance of a readmission agreement with Turkey to be prioritized.
+While the situation in Greece is worsening, increasing attention by the EU is paid to the phenomenon, and increased efforts are undertaken to addressing the issue.
+On its side, Greece has tried to upgrade its concerns to the European level invoking burden-sharing, supported by other border countries such as Cyprus, Malta and Italy.
+In that context, Greece and Cyprus underlined the importance that a readmission agreement with Turkey be prioritized.